Matenadaran

-The Matenadaran (Մատենադարան), officially the Mesrop Mashtots Institute of Ancient Manuscripts, is a museum, repository of manuscripts, and a research institute in Yerevan, Armenia.
-It is the world's largest repository of Armenian manuscripts.
+The Matenadaran (Մատենադարան), officially the Mesrop Mashtots Institute of Ancient Manuscripts, is the largest center for the storage, study and popularization of Armenian manuscripts, combining the functions of a museum, archive and scientific institution.
+It is holds the most extensive collection of Armenian manuscripts in existence.

 It was established in 1959 on the basis of the nationalized collection of the Armenian Church, formerly held at Etchmiadzin.
 Its collection has gradually expanded since its establishment, mostly from individual donations.
 One of the most prominent landmarks of Yerevan, it is named after Mesrop Mashtots, the inventor of the Armenian alphabet, whose statue stands in front of the building.
+Its collection is included in the register of the UNESCO Memory of the World program.

 Name

-The word մատենադարան, matenadaran is a compound composed of մատեան, matean ("book" or "parchment") and դարան, daran ("repository").
-According to Hrachia Acharian both words are of Middle Persian (Pahlavi) origin.
+The word matenadaran is a compound composed of matean, ("book" or "parchment") and daran ("repository").
+Both words are of Middle Persian origin.
 Though it is sometimes translated as "scriptorium" in English, a more accurate translation is "repository or library of manuscripts."
 In medieval Armenia, the term matenadaran was used in the sense of a library as all books were manuscripts.

 Some Armenian manuscript repositories around the world are still known as matenadaran, such as the ones at the Mekhitarist monastery in San Lazzaro, Venice and the Armenian Patriarchate of Constantinople, and the Vatche and Tamar Manoukian Manuscript Depository at the Mother See of Holy Etchmiadzin.
-To distinguish it from others, it is often referred to as the Matenadaran of Yerevan, the Yerevan Matenadaran or Mashtots Matenadaran.
+To distinguish it from others, it is often referred to as the Matenadaran of Yerevan, the Yerevan Matenadaran, or the Mashtots Matenadaran (Մաշտոցյան Մատենադարան).

 History

 Historic predecessors

-The earliest mention of a manuscript repository in Armenia was recorded in the writings of the fifth century historian Ghazar Parpetsi, who noted the existence of such a repository at the Etchmiadzin catholicosate in Vagharshapat, where Greek and Armenian language texts were kept.
-Sources remain silent on the fate of the Etchmiadzin matenadaran until the 15th century, when the catholicosate returned from Sis in Cilicia.
+The earliest mention of a manuscript repository in Armenia was recorded in the writings of the fifth century historian Ghazar Parpetsi, who noted the existence of such a repository at the Etchmiadzin Catholicosate in Vagharshapat, the center of the Armenian Apostolic Church, where Greek and Armenian language texts were kept.
 Manuscript repositories existed at major monasteries in medieval Armenia, such as at Haghpat (Haghpat matenadaran), Sanahin, Saghmosavank, Tatev, Geghard, Kecharis, Hromkla, and Bardzraberd.
 In some cases, monastic complexes have separate structures as manuscript repositories.
 Sometimes manuscripts would be transferred to caves to avoid destruction by foreign invaders.
 Thousands of manuscripts in Armenia were destroyed over the course of the tenth to fifteenth centuries during the Turkic and Mongol invasions.
 According to the medieval Armenian historian Stepanos Orbelian, the Seljuk Turks were responsible for the burning of over 10,000 Armenian manuscripts in Baghaberd in 1170.